 All adults who work in school have been subject to a Disclosure and Barring Service check (DBS), which means the school has checked to ensure that any adult working at Poplar is an appropriate person to work with children and young people.
 This will include a criminal records check.

 The school ensures all its IT systems are secure and user histories are monitored.

 A school safeguarding policy is reviewed and updated annually with the support of governors, who closely monitor the school's safeguarding actions.

 Through PHSE and Thinking Skills sessions students are made aware of the risks associated with being on line and using social media; as well as what is a healthy relationship and appropriate behaviour.

 Both adults and students also have access to electronic reporting methods to allow them to report any safeguarding or wellbeing concerns they have about themselves or others.
 Students are also introduced to websites which can also offer them some support e.g. CEOP

 Further details of the school's safeguarding practices can be provided.
 If you have any concerns regarding the safeguarding of any young person, you can contact the school and ask to speak to the Designated Safeguarding Lead or Deputy.

 Alternatively you can contact Poplar Ward.

 Safeguarding and information sharing

-All schools hold information on its students, which is held for internal use only and is not shared with 3rd parties.
-However from time to time schools are obliged to share information with partner agencies such as the Police and Health and Social Care.
-Requests for information from these agencies happen very rarely, but where they do occur we are duty bound to provide any information that it feels is relevant, and is in the best interest of a student’s wellbeing.
+All schools hold information on their students, which is held for internal use only and is not shared with 3rd parties.
+However, from time to time schools are obliged to share information with partner agencies such as the Police and Health and Social Care.
+Requests for information from these agencies happen very rarely, but where they do occur, we are duty bound to provide any information that it feels is relevant and is in the best interest of a student’s wellbeing.
 Information is also shared between schools when a student moves between institutions.
-In our case this may extend to the young person’s home school.
+In our case, this may extend to the young person’s home school.
 In all instances student files are kept in a secure system accessed only by appropriate individuals.